isomerpages/mlaw-corp/_covid19/02-F-Loans_by_banks_and_finance_companies_to_Singapore_SMEs.md

 ### Loans by banks and finance companies to Singapore SMEs ###

 <a name="19Novnote"><u>Important Note</u></a>: The prescribed period for loans by banks and finance companies to Singapore SMEs ended on 19 November 2020.
-The reliefs described on this page has expired.
+The reliefs described on this page have expired.

 #### General FAQs ####
 **1. What kinds of loans are covered?**